cea-wismar/SES_Tbx_Matlab/README.md

 "SES_Toolbox_SESViewEl_Steps.pdf".
 This tool is available on the website: https://github.com/cea-wismar/sesviewel

-MODEL BUILDING (USING 'OLD' Model Builder)
+MODEL BUILDING AND EXECUTION

-- The SES_Tbx_Matlab supports a script based model building.
+- The SES_Tbx_Matlab supports a script or function based model building.
 This process cannot be started from the app GUI.
-In the directory ./examples/Advanced/02 Variant Subsystem (Dynamic Coupling) a case study for model building is delivered.
+In the directory ./examples/Advanced/ some case studies for model building and execution are provided (examples 01, 02, and 04).
 Using the app installation, it is necessary to change manually into the app directory of SES_Tbx_Matlab.

-AUTOMATION OF SIMULATION EXPERIMENTS (USING 'NEW' Model Builder)
+AUTOMATION OF SIMULATION EXPERIMENTS

 - The SES_Tbx_Matlab supports the creation of fully automated simulation experiments.
-In the directory ./examples/Advanced/04 Feedback Control (Model Generation and Execution) you can find an example experiment control that makes use of the 'new' model builder moBuild and the execution unit exUnit.
+In the directories ./examples/Advanced/02 Variant Subsystem (Dynamic Couplings) and ./examples/Advanced/04 Feedback Control (Model Generation and Execution) you can find examples for experiment control that makes use of the 'new' model builder moBuild and the execution unit exUnit.
 Using the app installation, it is necessary to change manually into the app directory of SES_Tbx_Matlab.